 Finally, we are reviewing some of the services that we currently outsource.
 If we revise or refresh our contractual arrangements, this is likely to have an impact upon how we resource and deliver the relevant services as well as the income we receive from them where applicable.

 This page shows the "dashboard" performance reporting that we will be using this year.
 We will give an overall picture of progress against each of our strategic aims, then an update on our key programmes of work and service standards, as well as our corporate resources and risks.
 This will be reported to our Planning, Resources and Performance Committee as well as to the Board.

-Our strategic aims

-Implement "public interest" regulatory regimes Promote greate public and professional understanding standards of entry to and practice in the Be more evidence- and risk-based Strive for best practice
+Our strategic aims Implement "public interest" regulatory regimes Promote greater public and professional understanding High regulatory standards of entry to and practice in the profession Be more evidence- and risk-based Strive for best practice

-Our kev projects and service standards

-ecome a Licensing Auth Future Bar Training

-Risk-based Supervision Stakeholder Engagement Strategy Establish a new regime for CPD Entity Authorisation Research Strategy Receive an order under s69 of the LSA 2007 Regulatory Risk Framework Governance Review Develop a strategic plan for 2016-19
+Our key projects and service standards Achieve a "satisfactory" rating against the LSB's Regulatory Standards Framework Become a Licensing Authority Future Bar Training Risk-based Supervision Stakeholder Engagement Strategy Establish a new regime for CPD Entity Authorisation Research Strategy Receive an order under s69 of the LSA 2007 Regulatory Risk Framework Governance Review Develop a strategic plan for 2016-19

 Our corporate resources and risks

-Financial Staff resources IT Good governance and risk
+Financial Staff resources ΙΤ Good governance and risk

-resources Stanresources management
+resources Starresources 11 management